Table of Contents

 CimTrak is an IT integrity, security, and compliance tool that makes it easy for organizations to identify and resolve CMMC non-compliance issues in IT systems and assets.
 With a closed-loop change control system, CimTrak can highlight configuration or security issues that don’t comply with CMMC.

 Taking things to the next level, CimTrak continuously monitors your environment and detects changes to assets, files, and systems.
 CimTrak can scan and detect vulnerabilities utilizing threat intelligence feeds as well as white/blacklisting cloud services.
-When a change occurs that pulls an asset or system out of CMMC compliance, CimTrak provides instant notification of all changes and provides reports giving forensic details and analysis, making it easy to resolve the issue quickly.
+When a change occurs that pulls an asset or system out of CMMC compliance, CimTrak provides instant notification of all changes and reports, giving forensic details and analysis, making it easy to resolve the issue quickly

 Crucially, CimTrak’s functionality maps directly to many of the control objectives of CMMC.